History & Staff

 Margaret Little Funeral Director

-Margaret Little was born and raised in Kemah, TX, and spent summers in Port Aransas, TX with her parents and older sister whom she is very close.
-She eventually made Houston her home in 2015.Margaret originally obtained an Associate Degree in American Sign Language Interpretation in 2016, but after an unexpected loss of a dear friend, she followed her true passion of working in the funeral business.
-In 2020 she graduated with honors from the Commonwealth Institute of Funeral Service with an Associate Degree in Funeral Directing.
-She is a member of the Texas Funeral Directors Association and the National Funeral Directors Association.
-Margaret truly feels it is a calling to help families honor the lives of their loved ones.In her spare time, Margaret enjoys spending time with her fiancé, Andy, and their two dogs, Abby & Crow.
-She enjoys sailing, watching movies, and visiting with family and friends in Kemah, Kerrville, and Port Aransas.For inquiries, please email: [email protected]
+Margaret was born and raised in Kemah, Texas, and spent summers in Port Aransas, Texas, with her parents and older sister, with whom she shares a close bond.
+In 2015, she made Houston her permanent residence.
+Initially, Margaret earned an Associate Degree in American Sign Language Interpretation in 2016.
+However, following the unexpected loss of a close friend, she pursued her true calling in the funeral industry.
+In 2020, she graduated with honors from the Commonwealth Institute of Funeral Service, earning an Associate Degree in Funeral Directing.
+She is an active member of both the Texas Funeral Directors Association and the National Funeral Directors Association, reflecting her dedication to her profession.
+Margaret truly feels a deep sense of purpose in helping families honor and celebrate the lives of their loved ones.
+During her free time, she enjoys spending quality moments with her husband, Andy, and their two dogs, Abby and Crow.
+Her hobbies include sailing, watching movies, and visiting family and friends.

 • Rebecca Evans

-Rebecca Evans Provisional Funeral Director
+Rebecca Evans Funeral Director

 • Jane Shapiro